b1anca/yaht/README.md

 ## Requirements

-- Docker (recommended)
+- Docker or
-- Node.js and npm (for local setup)
+- Node.js and npm

 ## Setup with Docker

-Docker simplifies the setup process and ensures consistency across environments.
-Follow these steps to set up the application using Docker:

 ### Initial setup